macimax/WIKI_STEPMANIA/Theming/Theming.md

 ## <a name="actors">Actors</a> ##
 #### [Back to top](#top)

 A basic concept when working with Lua scripts in StepMania themes and BGAnimations is the actor model.
 Everything rendered in StepMania is an actor, whether it’s a simple sprite or even an entire script of its own.
-For a more complete explanation, we’ll refer you to [dkb2’s very helpful primer on the concept](http://quietly-turning.github.io/Lua-For-SM5/foreword).
+For a more complete explanation, we’ll refer you to [quietly-turnings’s very helpful primer on the concept](https://quietly-turning.github.io/Lua-For-SM5/Introduction/Foreword).

 The most basic form of script used to load a single actor is this;